 Mathematical Sciences at Loughborough

-We attract staff and students from all over the world, making it a diverse and stimulating environment in which to study.
-Active in high quality research across the broad spectrum of mathematics, we have an international reputation, with 100% of Mathematical Sciences research impact rated 'world-leading' or 'internationally excellent' in REF 2021.
+The Department has attracted staff and students from all over the world, making it a diverse and stimulating environment in which to study.
+Active in high quality research across the broad spectrum of mathematics, the Department has an international reputation, with 100% of Mathematical Sciences research impact rated 'world-leading' or 'internationally excellent' in REF 2021.

 The Department of Mathematical Sciences is part of the London Mathematical Society's Good Practice Scheme which supports mathematics departments interested in embedding equal opportunities for women within their working practices.

 The Department of Mathematical Sciences is based in the recently refurbished Schofield Building providing modern teaching and study spaces, dedicated mathematics resources, and 24/7 access to computer labs.

 You will also benefit from the co-location with the award-winning Mathematics Learning Support Centre (MLSC), providing academic maths and statistics support to Loughborough students.

 The MLSC offers free drop-in one-to-one mathematics and statistics support (and online sessions) with lecturers to help you with any challenging elements of mathematics you might experience.
 You can also use the centre for quiet independent or group study, and to make use of the many textbooks, computers, leaflets and workbooks, designed to enhance the learning experience.

 Our BSc and MMath Mathematics courses and our Mathematics with Statistics course are accredited by the Institute of Mathematics and its Applications.
 Our Mathematics and Accounting and Financial Management course is accredited by the Association of Chartered Certified Accountants and the Association of International Accountants.